-At Robert Mellors Primary Academy, we recognise and understand the need to ensure that appropriate levels of differentiation are applied for children with a wide range of needs.
-We work hard to create an environment which is nurturing - where routines and boundaries are explicitly explained and taught.
+At Robert Mellors Primary Academy, we recognise that the 'starting points' and developmental stage of each child vary and, as such, we ensure that appropriate support and differentiation are provided within the parameters of our behaviour curriculum and policy to maintain a safe and happy environment conducive to teaching and learning.
 As such, the staff endeavour to develop strong relationships with each individual, especially those who are vulnerable.
 Such relationships, along with close partnership with families, build the foundations of a positive climate for personal development and learning.